lushibi/BIM360Glue_RubyOnRails_Basic/README.md

   * app/assets/javascripts/welcome.js.coffee - javascript written in [coffeescript](http://coffeescript.org/), which will be compiled into application.js
   * app/assets/stylesheets/welcome.css.scss - css written in [sass](http://sass-lang.com/), which will be compiled into application.css
 * Open the file `config/routes.rb` in your editor, uncomment this line `# root 'welcome#index'`
-* Run `rails s` and browser to `http://localhost:3000` again, you will see the home page changed to what you just created
+* Run `rails s` and browser to `http://localhost:3000` again, you will see the home page changed to what you've just created

 Step3: Add functions to login to Glue
 * Copy `app/helpers/application_helper.rb` from this github to your local folder, and modify credential information `CREDENTIALS_API_KEY`, `CREDENTIALS_API_SECRET`, `CREDENTIALS_COMPANY_ID` with your own api_key, api_secret and company_id, this file also defines login url and a function named `glue_login` which is used to login to Glue